 Then offense.

 “This is madness,” he said.
-“You are humiliating me because a cleaner and her son found a dramatic story.”
+“You are humiliating me because a cleaner and her son invented a melodrama.”

-Vittoria took the old photograph from the plastic pouch and held it up.
+Vittoria took one of the photographs from the pouch and held it up.

 It showed the marina fuel platform eleven years earlier, time-stamped twenty-three minutes before Matteo’s fatal launch.
-The image was grainy, but not grainy enough.
-Matteo stood near the stern, Paolo on the lower platform, and Cesare Valdini half-hidden at the rear vent housing with one hand where it did not belong.
+Grainy, but clear enough.
+Matteo near the stern.
+Paolo below.
+And Cesare, half-hidden at the vent housing, one hand exactly where it should never have been.

 Cesare’s face changed.